The Importance of the Economy

 Latest News on the Local Economy

-Latest figures from the Office for National Statistics show the number of people claiming Jobseekers Allowance in Lincolnshire in October 2013 is 11,787.
-This is 258 fewer claimants than in September.
+Latest figures released by the Office for National Statistics (ONS) show that the number of people claiming Jobseekers Allowance in Lincolnshire in January 2014 stands at 12,617, an increase of 448 on December.